DandelionSprout/NyxForWindows/README.md

 The setup was initially designed with Python 3.9 in mind.
 While it does work on later Python versions, some non-critical compatibility bugs are present with Python 3.13.

+* 17 June 2025: When launching Nyx in PowerShell 7 in Windows Terminal (as of Terminal's v1.22.11141.0), the colors can look a bit warped.
+This is worked around by dragging the window in/out slightly each time after launch.
+The standalone PowerShell 7.5.x program is unaffected.
 * 15 June 2025: When using Python 3.13, Nyx is prone to often hang during startup for a multitude of reasons, mostly the first few times Nyx is launched (or is launched after a Tor update).
 Using `nyx --debug [Filepath without these brackets]` is recommended when expecting such hangs.
 * * Nyx can hang for more than 25 minutes while "PROTOCOLINFO 1" and later "AUTHCHALLENGE SAFECOOKIE" are processed.
 If only those 2 are processed, then it will however correctly start Nyx.
 Whether this is specific to Python 3.13 or not is unclear.
 * * Nyx can softlock if after initially hung for minutes when processing "PROTOCOLINFO 1" and "AUTHCHALLENGE SAFECOOKIE", it then attempts to process "AUTHENTICATE", and does not seem to progress past there.